 - Finely chop and add the garlic and fry for a few more minutes

-- Add the pork mince, fry on a high heat until it’s no longer pink
+- Add the pork and beef mince, fry on a high heat until it’s no longer pink

 - Add everything else, mix well and bring to boil

-It’s interesting to taste the sauce as it cooks – it really does get better and better the longer you leave it.
+It’s interesting to taste the sauce as it cooks – it really does get better and better the longer you cook it.
 I used to cook it on a regular stove top but it required almost constant stirring to avoid burning so now I cook it in the casserole dish.
+Maybe your stove can go lower than mine.
+A friend tried it with a slow cooker (after frying everything on the stove) and said it works just fine but I’ve yet to give that a go myself.
+My Grandma used to just sit and stir it all day.

 If you like it wetter, add some passata.
 You can probably leave out the brown sugar – I’ve not really been able to tell a difference with or without it myself.

-Serve with spaghetti with plenty of parmesan cheese and black pepper.
+Serve with some pasta, with plenty of Parmesan cheese and black pepper.

 To briskly continue my regular series of cooking blog posts (previous post March 1st 2005) I present the vegetable dopiaza.
 I made one last night and it was yum, though I do admit to having been overly generous with all the spices – which I like but Louisa doesn’t.